-Attack at Ariana Grande concert in Manchester
+Manchester Arena attack: What happened? - CBBC Newsround

-There has been an attack at an Ariana Grande concert in Manchester.
+There was an attack at an Ariana Grande concert in Manchester.

-An explosion went off just after 10:30pm on Monday night as people were leaving the Manchester Arena.
+An explosion went off just after 10:30pm on Monday 22 May as people were leaving the Manchester Arena.

-Twenty-two people died and more than 50 people have been injured.
-Some of those involved are children.
+Twenty-two people died and more than 50 people were injured.
+Some of those involved were children.

-Those who have been hurt are being looked after at local hospitals.
+Those who were hurt were looked after at local hospitals.

 The Queen visited one of the hospitals, and told one girl: "I hope it doesn't take too long for you to mend."

-The UK Prime Minister Theresa May has thanked the emergency services for working "tirelessly" to help people after the attack.
+The UK Prime Minister Theresa May thanked the emergency services for working "tirelessly" to help people after the attack.

 She said "every single one of us stands with the people of Manchester" after what happened, and that the spirit of the city "will never be broken".